COVID-19: Update on the Measures Taken by the University of Montpellier

 If you have any medical concerns, you can contact the Joint Office for Preventive Medicine and Health Promotion (SCMPPS).
 Your message will be forwarded to a healthcare professional.
 The University Health Center (CSU) in Montpellier also remains open and continues to provide medical and psychological consultations.
 You can make an appointment by calling 04.11.28.19.79.

-Finally, the CROUS is continuing to provide emergency financial aid to students who need it.
+Finally, the CROUS is continuing its emergency assistance program for students who need it.

-No matter what the situation, the Campus Life Office is here to guide and support you.
+No matter the situation, the Campus Life Office is here to guide and support you.

 Philippe AUGE